How to Decide Between Gas and Electric on Your Sailing Boat

 If you stay in marinas regularly, shore power can easily support electric cooking and heating.If you're off-grid more often, gas or diesel systems reduce strain on your batteries.

-- How much time you spend off-grid
+- How much time you spend off-grid / coastal vs. offshore?

-- Your battery and charging setup
+- What does your battery and charging setup look like at the moment?

-- Your comfort priorities
+- Your comfort priorities:

 If you've got any questions on deciding between an LPG and Electric appliance - feel free to contact us.
 One of the team would be happy to answer any questions that you might have and make sure you choose the right product for you!